LichAmnesia/LichBlog/source/_posts/Web-Front-End-Development-Project-Portal-Grad-Project.md

 - User connect to Instagram to get all images from her Instagram

 ## 3. Grad Project Milestone 3
+Now I found a way to connect to Instagram API.

+User can't upload an image, but now he/she can log into Instagram and then see all his/her instragram images from the gallery.

+However, If I need to use Instagram API, I need to log in and register a Instagram developer account.
+So the API is very limited.
+To see the gallery.
+You need to log in use my test account.
+Then you can see the posts of this instragram account.

+User name: shen.huang2017@gmail.com
+Password: shenhuang

 ## 4. Grad Project Milestone 4